amoebatron/ESKIMOTRON/README.md

 #### Trading

-Eskimotron works as a time trader / threshold trader combination.
+Eskimotron operates a time AND threshold trading mechanism.
 When trading anything it will always ask you for the following four variables:-

 1. Amount you wish to trade.
 2. Trading threshold price.